saqibbedar/Reactfolio/README.md

 Follow these steps to create and deploy your portfolio:

-### Step 1: Fork and Clone the Repository
+## Step 1: Fork and Clone the Repository

-To begin, you should fork the repository so you have your own copy of the project.
+To begin, you should fork this repository so you have your own copy of the project.

 1. Click the Fork button at the top-right corner of this page to create a copy of the repository in your GitHub account.
 2. Once the repository is forked, clone it to your local machine by running the following command in your terminal: